 Toyota Corolla Touring Sports Hybrid reliability & problems

 Toyota hybrids in general have very good reliability records, with the Prius in particular being a favourite of hard-working private-hire drivers.
-The Corolla follows suit – it managed a 7th-place finish in our sister title Auto Express' 2020 Driver Power survey, with a reassuringly low percentage of reported faults.
+The Corolla follows suit – it managed a seventh-place finish in the 2020 Driver Power survey, with a reassuringly low percentage of reported faults.

 We therefore don't anticipate any major issues with the Corolla, although we will have to wait until it has been on the market for a while before we can get independent verification of this.
 At least buyers will have the reassurance of Toyota's 100,000-mile/five-year warranty from the get-go.

 Euro NCAP rated the Corolla highly when it was crash-tested, awarding it five stars overall, 95% for adult occupant protection, 84% for child occupant protection and 77% for its safety assistance systems.
 Also, all trim levels of the Corolla get Toyota's 'Safety Sense' pack as standard, packed with technology that aims to prevent a crash happening in the first place.
 This includes a pre-collision system, adaptive cruise control, lane-departure warning, road-sign recognition and automatic high-beam headlights.